Fawzan09/AdverseCleaner/README.md

 2023 Sep 03: The previous considerations seem unnecessary now after SDXL release – Since SDXL is an architecture only designed for inference (rather than gradient computation) on consumer-level devices, computing gradients of SDXL need 23.5 GB RAM/VARM even in float16 (more than 30GB if float32) and more than 45 seconds each iteration if on CPU (and even CPU gradient will need users to must have 26GB system memory when most users only have 16GB), making adversarial attack nearly impossible on consumer-level devices, plus considering that a robust attack will also need to consider other models like SD 1.5 and Kandinsky 2.2 .

-2023 Mar 28: Seems that using guided filter is not safe enough because the guidance already has adversarial noise in it; the guided filter may bring the adversarial noise back.
+2023 Mar 28: Seems that using guided filter is not safe enough ([examples here](https://anti-dreambooth.github.io/#robustness)) - because the guidance already has adversarial noise in it, the guided filter may bring the adversarial noise back.
 Perhaps a ‘safer’ idea is to use some other things to process the initial anisotropic filtered image.
 I will try some random ideas when I have free time but it seems that I do not have so much free time recently.

 # Run